lsaffre/blog/docs/about/friends.rst

 Hamza
 -----

 Is my assistant since September 2015.
-He has his own blog at http://hamza.lino-framework.org/
+He has his own (but not yet very active) blog at http://hamza.lino-framework.org/

 .. _james: